Chocolate Toxicity Calculator for Dogs

 First aid for chocolate poisoning in dogs

 If your dog ate chocolate, the first thing you need to do is determine what type of chocolate and in which amount.
 Call your vet ASAP.
-Depending on the type and amount of ingested chocolate, the vet will either recommend you to monitor the dog or to induce vomiting and rush to vet’s office.
+Depending on the type and amount of ingested chocolate, the veterinary surgeon will either recommend you to monitor the dog or to induce vomiting and rush to vet’s office.

 If you need to induce vomiting you can either use washing soda crystals or 3% hydrogen peroxide.
 To give a crystal, lift the upper jaw with one hand, squeezing the lip on the teeth.
 With the other hand, drop the crystal directly in the throat.
 Then hold the mouth shut, and gently stroke the neck.
 When the dog licks its lips it has swallowed the soda and will vomit a few minutes afterwards.
 If using hydrogen peroxide, make sure it is diluted down to 3%.
 How much hydrogen peroxide you need depends on the weight of your dog.

 When inducing vomiting you need to be extra careful.